tychonievich/coa1-fall2018/markdown/isa.md

 Modify your simulator from the last exercise to implement the example instruction set encoding listed above.
 In particular,

--   Refer to the section on [Masks](bool.html#masks) to remember how to get specific bits out of a number.
+-   Refer to the section on [Masks](bool.html#masks) to remember how to get specific bits out of a number in code.
 -   In `loop()` we'll still have `ir` become `memory[pc]` (the first byte only) for simplicity.
 -   `newPC` will generally return `pc + 2` since instructions are 2 bytes long;
     but if the top three bits of `ir` are `000` and the register indicated by the low-order two bits of `ir` is not `0`, it will return the second byte of the instruction (i.e., `memory[pc+1]`) instead.